-Build a Staircase with Style using Sunroc Stair Parts
+Build a Staircase Using Stair Parts Made Here in Utah

-Whether your building a new staircase or updating your stair parts during a remodel, our expansive stair parts collection was made with you in mind.
-From the perfect iron balusters to custom stair shoes, our stair parts division has brought together the best options to make your staircase a masterpiece.
-Let us help you create the staircase your home deserves.
+Whether you are building a new staircase, fixing your stairs, or updating your stair parts during a remodel, our expansive stair parts collection was made with you in mind.
+From the perfect iron balusters to custom stair shoes, our stairs and stair parts division has brought together the best options to make your staircase a masterpiece.
+Let us help you create the perfect Utah home with the staircase it deserves.

 Stair Parts 101

 Stair parts vocabulary have you confused?
 Don’t be.
 Use this brief glossary to help you order the stair parts you need for your project.

 Baluster - The thin vertical spindles that support the staircase railing.

 Balustrade - Assembly of the balusters, newels and handrail.

 Gooseneck - A handrail fitting with a vertical ‘goose neck’ shape, generally used to transition to a balcony or landing.